Belo, Croatia: Water supply

-On 7 November 2024, the villagers of Donji Ložac, Radočaj Brodski, Gusti Laz, Grbajel, Golik, Belo, Čedanj and Kupa were informed that their tap water was not bacteriologically safe to drink.
+On 7 November 2024, the villagers of Donji Ložac, Radočaj Brodski, Gusti Laz, Grbajel, Golik, Belo, Čedanj and Kupa were informed that their tap water was not bacteriologically safe to drink, following sampling carried out on 29 October 2024 by the county public health institute.
+The advisory was one of several issued for settlements in the Kupska dolina in 2024, indicating a recurring rather than isolated contamination issue in the valley's water supply.

 Sports

 Beginning in 2013, the 7 stage 260 km long Cycling Trail of Gorski Kotar (Goranska biciklistička transverzala) passes through Belo.
+Including its connecting links, the wider signposted network extends to more than 400 km.